I love social media.

 If you have a good network of fellow mummies then you are guaranteed to receive sympathetic comments if you’re feeling a bit down or stressed out.
 If you post a photo of a tantruming toddler, an emotional post about your child starting school or a status update that you’re breaking open the wine as soon as the kids are in bed, you will immediately receive a ton of responses from people who feel exactly the same.
 Very rarely do you get any judgmental comments – unlike some real-life friends or family on Facebook!

 There are so many different products to buy when you have a baby and it doesn’t stop as they get older.
 Website reviews are great but it’s always much better to have a friend recommend something that they have found invaluable.
 When I was pregnant I asked Twitter which was the best baby monitor and was inundated with replies.
 The majority recommended exactly the same product which we bought as figured that many mums couldn’t be wrong (and they weren’t!).

 Whether confined to the sofa with swollen ankles or trapped under a sleeping baby, having social media in the palm of your hand is sometimes a great way to pass the time and not feel so alone when everyone else you know is at work.
 You can catch up with your mummy friends, read blog posts and share your own updates, which has got to be better than watching Loose Women.

 There are plenty more reasons why social media has been an important part of being a mummy, but the above should be enough to get you using it more if you aren’t already!

-In my experience Instagram and Twitter are the best social networks if you want to talk to other mums, mainly because you can say what you like without worrying what your family or work colleagues on Facebook think of you.
-If you don’t currently use social media to chat to other parents but would like to, feel free to use the buttons on the right to follow me and I can recommend some fab mums & dads for you to start chatting to.
+In my experience, Instagram and Twitter are the best social networks if you want to talk to other mums, mainly because you can say what you like without worrying what your family or work colleagues on Facebook think of you.
+If you don’t currently use social media to chat to other parents but would like to, feel free to follow me and I can recommend some fab mums & dads for you to start chatting to.